benisai/Openwalla/README.md

 * Configure vnstat to monitor br-lan
 * Configure netify config file to listen on thr router ip (10.0.3.1 is my router as an example)

-* Download this shell script and run it every minute via a crontab on the Openwrt Router *https://github.com/benisai/Openwalla/blob/main/Router/1-minute.sh
+* Download this shell script and run it every minute via a crontab on the Openwrt Router.
+This shell script will create the vnstat, client list, and nlbw data and place it in the /www/ of the router.
+*https://github.com/benisai/Openwalla/blob/main/Router/1-minute.sh

 ## Docker Setup